-Listed below are courses required to be considered as a candidate for admission into the program.
+Listed below are the courses required to be considered as a candidate for admission into the program.
 All courses must be completed at a regionally accredited college or university prior to matriculation.
 One semester credit hours(SCH) is equivalent to .67 quarter credit hours.
-AP courses or pass/fail curses without a letter grade reported on official transcripts and CLEP scores will not be accepted in place of prerequisites.
+AP courses or pass/fail courses without a letter grade reported on official transcripts and CLEP scores will not be accepted in place of prerequisites.

 - Two semesters of Human Anatomy and Physiology with Labs (Total of 8 SCH).
 If Human Anatomy and Human Physiology are taken as separate courses, both must be with labs and, combined, must provide the complete study of the anatomy and physiology of all major human body systems.
-Exercise physiology coursework may not meet this requirement. - Two semesters of Biology, each with labs (4 SH each for a minimum of 8 SCH combined in addition to the above A&P requirement) - One semester of Genetics-with or without lab (3 SCH) - Once semester of Chemistry with lab (4 SCH) - One semester of Organic Chemistry with lab or Biochemistry with lab (4 SCH in addition to the above chemistry requirement)-biochemistry preferred. - One semester of Statistics or Biostatistics (3 SCH) - One semester of Medical Terminology (must be at least 2 SCH)
+Exercise physiology coursework may not meet this requirement. - Two semesters of Biology, each with labs (4 SH, each for a minimum of 8 SCH combined in addition to the above A&P requirement) - One semester of Microbiology with lab (3 SCH) - One semester of Genetics-with or without lab (3 SCH) - One semester of Chemistry with lab (4 SCH) - One semester of Organic Chemistry with lab or Biochemistry with lab (4 SCH in addition to the above chemistry requirement)-biochemistry preferred. - One semester of Statistics or Biostatistics (3 SCH) - One semester of Medical Terminology (must be at least 2 SCH)